-Memory modules are installed on a memory card.
 DIMMs must be installed in pairs of the same type and speed.
-To use the memory mirroring feature, all the DIMMs that are installed in the server must be the same type and speed, and the feature must be supported by your operating system.
-The following instructions are for installing one pair of memory modules.
-To install memory-module pairs on more than one memory card, repeat steps 3 though 7 for each memory card.
+To use the memory mirroring feature, all the DIMMs that are installed in the server must be of the same type and speed, and the operating system must support the feature.
+The following instructions are for installing one pair of DIMMs.
+To install DIMM pairs on more than one memory card, repeat steps 3 though 7 for each memory card.

-Installing a memory module
+Installing a DIMM

-To install a memory module, complete the following steps:
+To install a DIMM, complete the following steps:

-- 1. Read the safety information beginning on page v and "Installation guidelines" on page 18. - 2.
+- Read the safety information that begins on page v and "Installation guidelines" on page 19. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device.

 - 3. Remove the memory card. - a.
-Open the memory card retention levers (1 and 2) on the top of the memory card. - b.
+Open the memory card retention levers on the top of the memory card. - b.
 While holding the retention levers open, lift the memory card out of the server. - 4.
-Place a memory card on a flat, static protected surface with the DIMM connectors facing up.
+Place a memory card on a flat, static-protected surface with the DIMM connectors facing up.